Series / The Weird Al Show

 - An Aesop: Every episode would start and end with one.

-- Androcles Lion: Per the Expository Theme Tune, how Weird Al got the show.
-Al was in the forest trying to get a tan when he heard the tortured screaming of a funny little man.
+- Androcles' Lion: Per the Expository Theme Tune, how Al got the show.
+One day, Al was in the forest trying to get a tan when he heard the tortured screaming of a funny little man.
 He was caught in a bear trap and Al set him free, and the guy that he rescued was as grateful as can be, and it turns out he's a big shot producer on TV.
-So he gives Al a contract, and whadda know?
-Now he's got his very own Weird Al Show!
+So he gives Al a contract, and whaddaya know?
+Now he's got his very own Weird!
+Al!
+SHOOOOOOOOOOW!

 - Berserk Button: Fatman doesn't care if a villain will change all water to pea soup or turn the town into a giant omelette, and will even be tempted to help the villain.
 But if it's BAD food, like a plain egg omelet, THEN he gets angry.

-- Bowdlerization: Thanks to Executive Meddling, Al was not allowed to call Barenaked Ladies by their actual name, instead forced to introduce the band as "BNL".
-Note that plenty of other kids networks at the time had no problems with using their actual name - just Al's.
+- Bowdlerise: Thanks to Executive Meddling, Al was not allowed to call Barenaked Ladies by their actual name, instead forced to introduce the band as "BNL."
+Note that plenty of other kids networks at the time had no problems with using their actual name — just Al's.
 In the end, he called them by their full name anyway.

 - Classy Cat-Burglar: Valory Brentwood: Gal Spy — in appearance anyway.